laffra/auger/README.md

     main()

-Inside the main function we call the method and verifies it prints 64.
+Inside the `main` function we call the `bar` method and it will print 64.

 # Running Auger on our Simple Example